City of Westminster College: History

 Originally established as Paddington Technical Institute, the college celebrated its centenary in 2004.
 The original Institute was opened in Saltram Crescent, W9 and early courses focused on vocational subjects such as building, commerce, dressmaking and engineering.

 Having previously inhabited a series of mostly Victorian buildings, the college moved to a purpose-built eight-storey site on Paddington Green in 1967, also changing its name to Paddington Technical College.
 Overlooking the Conservation Areas of St Mary's Gardens (a former churchyard) and Paddington Green, the building featured what were then high-specification facilities such as a bespoke vehicle workshop and rolling road.

 In 1984, the institution became Paddington College to reflect the increasing variety of courses it offered.
 When administration of the college passed from the Inner London Education Authority (ILEA) to Westminster City Council in 1990, the college adopted its current name.
 On 1 April 1993, City of Westminster College became self-governing by the nationwide Further and Higher Education Act 1992.

 City of Westminster College merged with the College of North West London on 1 August 2017 to form the United Colleges Group.
-Nick Bell, former CEO of Prospects - is now the Group Chief Executive Officer.
+Nick Bell, former CEO of Prospects, is now the group chief executive officer.
 Stephen Davis is the Group Principal of the United Colleges Group.
-Tony Johnston is Chair of Corporation.
+Franklin Asante is Chair of Corporation.